English Verbs Definition and Types with Examples

 Break, build, cut, choose, see, go, swim, write, sing, etc.

-A verb that helps the main verb in the formation of tenses, active and passive voice, interrogation, etc., or gives other grammatical information which is not provided by the main verb of a sentence is called auxiliary or helping verb.
+A verb that helps the main verb in the formation of tenses, active and passive voice, interrogation, etc., or gives other grammatical information that is not provided by the main verb of a sentence is called an auxiliary or helping verb.

 There are two classes of auxiliary verbs.